Cyber and Data Resilience

 The concept of 'cyber resilience' is one that recognises the need for any organisation to plan, be prepared for and recover quickly from a data breach or malicious cyber attack, whatever the cause, source or motive.

-Cyber and Data Resilience is not just an IT issue but affects almost all aspects of an organisation’s activities.
-Accordingly, the Maddocks Cyber and Data Resilience team advises clients on all aspects of the cyber resilience life cycle.
+Cyber and Data Resilience is not just an IT issue but affects almost all aspects of an organisation's activities.
+The Maddocks Cyber and Data Resilience team advises clients on all aspects of the cyber resilience life cycle.

 We regularly advise on: